Skills Assessment FAQ

 For further information, you may contact the Skills Assessment department directly at 416.491.5050 ext.
 26343.

-If you feel you have been placed into an English or math class that does not reflect your true abilities, we recommend that you attend the scheduled class and speak to your professor.
+If you feel you have been placed into a math class that does not reflect your true abilities, we recommend that you attend the scheduled class and speak to your professor.

-If you are assessed at a level below COM101 or MBF101, you may be required to take additional courses which are not included in your tuition fees.
+If your assessment does not place you in MBF101, you may be required to take additional courses which are not included in your tuition fees.
 This will result in an extra course fee(s) in a subsequent semester(s).

 Students in the Faculty of Applied Science and Engineering Technology program will complete the Technology Math Skills Assessment.